 - Continued to take personal inventory and when we were wrong promptly admitted it.
 (Self-reproach)

 - Sought through prayer and meditation to improve our conscious contact with God as we understood Him, praying only for knowledge of His will for us and the power to carry that out.
 (Self-reproach)

-As you can see there’s a lot of self-reproach, introspection and right choices to be made during this process.
-What is important is for an individual to recognize their own problems… without this start, it is impossible to progress.
-It is with this recognition that they need help, need teaching, need support and a personal mentor that the program can be initiated.
+As you can see there’s a lot of self-reproach, introspection and the right choices to be made during this process.
+It is vital for an individual to recognize their own problems.
+Without this start, it is impossible to progress.
+Only with this recognition that they need help, need teaching, need support and a personal mentor the program can be initiated.
 They require something superior to themselves to lead and guide them including to correct and encourage them.

 As we do an Audit of the Universe we should ask ourselves, does society see how all these seven pieces of how humans function work as a unit.
 If one is out of whack it pulls the others down.
-What if free choice or behavior are missing from these steps and we’re still trying to force the pieces of understanding how humanity comes together.
+What if free choice or behavior is missing from these steps and we’re still trying to force the pieces of understanding how humanity comes together?

 We have covered the schema of How Humans Function.
 Now for a big question.
 Why do humans function this way?
-Whey do we have an innate desire for love and peace?
+Why do we have an innate desire for love and peace?